vkice/EC2Launch-PS/README.md

   - Quick-EC2-Launch-Connect: Launched a single t2.micro instance with a new SSH key, creates a new PS window allowing SSH access with original PS window allowing cleanup option to delete Instance and SSH key pair, with default VPC/Subet/SG settings.
   - Putty-EC2-Launch: Similar to above but generates a PPK key instead, for use with Putty.
-  - AIO-EC2-Launch: Allows the following choices
+  - AIO-EC2-Launch: More interactive and customized option which allows the following choices
     - Instance type
     - Number of instances
     - PEM or PPK key